maorlipchuk/Wiki-Link-Validator/README.md

 <p align="center"><img src ="/images/Introducing.gif" /></p>

 ## Description
-One of the most annoying things that you might encounter while going over a wiki page, is to find out a link in it redirects you to a missing page (404).
+One of the most annoying things you might encounter while going over a wiki page, is to find out a link in it redirects you to a missing page (404).

 Wiki-Validator uses a python script that scans all the files matching a pre-defined prefix, and searches, using regex, for a specific pattern in the text that contains a link.